-Fiscal Capacity under Devolution: Households, Livestock & Fishing Activities in Kenya’s County Governments
+Fiscal Capacity under Devolution: Households, Livestock and Fishing Activities in Kenyas’ Governments

 Abstract

 Decentralized revenue collection performance is shaped by geographical, technological, and institutional conditions.
 Kenya’s 47 county governments have persistently under-performed in mobilizing own source revenue (OSR) relative to their estimated potential.
 This study examines the determinants of cross-county variation in OSR by analyzing the roles of household scale and specific agrarian sub-sectors.
 The analysis employs an Ordinary Least Squares (OLS) regression model with a log-linear specification of OSR and diagnostic tests are conducted to verify compliance with classical linear regression assumptions.
 The results show that the model provides a statistically robust explanation of OSR variation across counties.
 Household scale exhibits a positive and highly significant association with OSR.
 Livestock abundance is positively associated with revenue generation, whereas reliance on Fishing is negatively related to OSR performance.
 These findings offer empirical insights into the structural opportunities and constraints facing county revenue mobilization and inform policy debates on sub-national fiscal capacity in devolved systems.